Ketel Marte Preview, Player Props: Diamondbacks vs. Astros

 Ketel Marte At The Plate

-- Among the qualifying hitters in MLB action, he ranks 26th in batting average, 25th in on-base percentage, and 27th in slugging.
+- Among the qualifying batters in MLB play, he ranks 25th in batting average, 23rd in on-base percentage, and 26th in slugging.

-- Marte has picked up an RBI in 36.1% of his games this season, with two or more RBI in 13.6% of his games.
-He has also produced three or more runs in eight contests.
+- Marte has had at least one RBI in 35.8% of his games this season (53 of 148), with two or more RBI 20 times (13.5%).
+He has also accounted for three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.